 No other Voice of America director had been a target of multiple and repeated public criticism from U.S. immigrant communities and from within the U.S. government as Amanda Bennett has been during the last years in her VOA job.

-Amanda Bennett is Director of the Voice of America (VOA).
+Amanda Bennett was Director of the Voice of America (VOA) since 2016.
+She was appointed during the Obama administration and kept her position until June 2020 because confirmation of President trump’s nominee Michael Pack to head USAGM, the parent federal agency for the Voice of America, was delayed in the U.S. Senate.
 This USAGM Watch Commentary Page includes her official biography (March 20, 2020) from the U.S. Agency for Global Media (USAGM) website, as well as links to media articles by her and about her and various opinions about her work.
 The USAGM oversees VOA’s taxpayer-funded operations.

 Please note that BBG Watch and USAGM Watch neither represent nor endorse any of the individuals or groups profiled on this site.